cometkim/wasm_zero/README.md

 into a bare `.html` file — no bundler, no glue runtime, no `std` assumption.
 The same emitted wasm can be run on the server with wasmtime or a self hosted VM.
 To allow wasi targets set  `--target wasm32-wasi` as target.
 `wasm-bindgen` is excellent but pulls in a JS glue.
+This library is meant for rust to js communication and not the other way.

 For small `no_std` wasm modules that just need to hand structured data to a JavaScript host, that's a lot of machinery. wasm_zero takes a different tack: